valackar/yii2-geoip/README.md

 ----

-# I'm no longer want to maintain this repository, if you have interest to do this, please contact me on lysenkobv@gmail.com
+# This repository is no longer maintaintained

 ----